 What is the situation at Singleton?

-PFAS investigations have commenced at five locations in the Singleton area:
+Detailed PFAS investigations have been undertaken at five locations in the Singleton area:

 Why is PFAS being investigated?